Manchester City did not give ‘right support’ to teenager, inquest hears

-A teenager who took his own life nearly two years after he was released by Manchester City did not feel he received the “right support” from the football club after he received a significant injury, an inquest has heard.
+Teenager Jeremy Wisten, who took his own life nearly two years after he was released by Manchester City, did not feel he received the “right support” from the club after being let go, an inquest has heard.

 The Malawi-born centre-back, who wished to emulate his idol, Vincent Kompany, sustained ligament damage to his left knee in January 2018 that kept him from playing for five months.